-HDEV students often choose to add a minor; many select the minor in immigration studies offered within the Human Development Department.
-HDEV majors need just three additional courses to complete the immigration studies minor.
+HDEV students often choose to add a minor; many select the Immigration Studies Minor offered within the Human Development Department.
+HDEV majors need just three additional courses to complete the Immigration Studies Minor.

 What is the average class size of HDEV courses?

 Our classroom sizes run, on average, about 40-50 students, not including HDEV 100 and HDEV 200, which are larger (about 150 students and 80 students, respectively).
 These sizes are much smaller than average introductory-level courses, which can be upwards of 300 students.
 The smaller class sizes provide students and faculty with a great opportunity to get to know one another.

 When do classes meet and for how long?

 Class blocks are usually three hours; classes typically meet once a week.
 This schedule allows students to take classes on the Vestal campus and get involved with outside activities since it frees up much of the week.